Get started with Google Domains

 - Email forwarding lets you forward up to 100 email addresses @ your new domain to existing email addresses.
 For example, suppose you have just purchased “example.com” and you have an existing email account “email@example.com”.
 You can use email forwarding to create an address such as “firstname.lastname@example.org” that is automatically forwarded to email@example.com.

 - G Suite offers you email and full Google Docs implementations for each email account at your domain.
-See New to G Suite?
-Learn the basics in the G Suite help centre
+See New to >G Suite?
+Learn the basics in the >G Suite help center

-- Your web host may offer a customised email solution.
-Check the help centre for your web host.
+- Your web host may offer a customized email solution.
+Check the help center for your web host.

-See the Google Domains help centre topics for:
+See the Google Domains help center topics for: